Tendonitis Treatment Ballwin, MO

 Call Axes Physical Therapy For Tendonitis Treatment in Ballwin, MO

-Tendonitis can be a frustrating and weakening condition, but with the right treatment, you can restore your strength and flexibility.
+Tendonitis can be an exasperating and weakening condition, but with the right treatment, you can restore your strength and flexibility.
 From rest and ice therapy to physical therapy and medications, there are various options available to manage tendonitis and reduce pain.
-Axes has seen many Ballwin, MO patients overcome tendonitis and return to their normal activities with renewed energy and enthusiasm.
-If you’re dealing with tendonitis, don’t let it control your life.
+Axes has seen many Ballwin, MO patients overcome tendonitis and return to their normal activities with an entirely new outlook on physical activity.
+If you’re dealing with tendonitis, don’t let it keep you from things you love.
 Contact Axes Physical Therapy in Ballwin, MO today to learn how we can help you get back to your active and pain-free lifestyle.
 Call the location nearest you or contact us online today.

 Services Offered